-We have applied to list our common units on the New York Stock Exchange under the symbol "USAC".
+Our common units have been approved for listing (subject to official notice of issuance) on the New York Stock Exchange under the symbol "USAC".

 Discretionary Sales

 The underwriters have informed us that they do not intend to confirm sales to discretionary accounts that exceed 5% of the total number of common units offered by them.